francis-clairicia/EasyNetwork/docs/source/glossary.rst

       nor the meaning of data with regard to the :term:`communication protocol`.
       This ensures a generic format that can be reused in any project.

-      For example, the ``JSONSerializer`` only knows how to translate dictionaries, lists, strings, numbers and special constants, and how to reinterpret them.
+      For example, the :class:`.JSONSerializer` only knows how to translate dictionaries, lists, strings, numbers and special constants, and how to reinterpret them.

       A serializer imposes its own limits on the objects it can translate and on the validity of the object itself